Car Invoice Price: What It Really Means (and Why It's Not the Full Story)

 Instead of guessing at invoice prices and holdback math, focus on transaction data — what real buyers actually paid for the same vehicle.
 This tells you:

-CarWhere collects verified transaction data from real buyers so you can see exactly what others paid — not theoretical invoice prices, but actual out-the-door numbers.
+CarWhere collects verified transaction data from real buyers so you can see exactly what others paid — not theoretical invoice prices, but actual numbers from completed deals.

 Invoice Price Ranges by Segment